MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 C:\Users\User1\Documents
 ```

-For more information on working with see [Time Travel Debugging - Working with trace files](time-travel-debugging-trace-files.md).
+For more information on working the trace files, see [Time Travel Debugging - Working with trace files](time-travel-debugging-trace-files.md).

 ## Getting started with TTD